grafana/mimir/cmd/mimirtool/README.md

 #### Alertmanager

-The following commands are used by users to interact with their Cortex alertmanager configuration, as well as their alert template files.
+The following commands are used by users to interact with their Mimir alertmanager configuration, as well as their alert template files.

 ##### Alertmanager Get